tinacms/tina.io/content/blog/from-cms-to-contextual.md

 +  })
 ```

 As you can see, we are reusing our query from before and passing the variables, and data to `useTina`.
-This now means we can power our site using contextual editing.
+This now means we can power our site using visual editing.
 Congratulations your site now has superpowers!

 ### Update our elements to use Tina data